-The truths the Buddha taught about suffering, its cause, its cessation, and the way to its cessation are called noble truths.
+The truths the Buddha taught about suffering, and its cause, its cessation, and the way to its cessation are called noble truths.
 And the question is, what's noble about them?

-To begin with, they're motivated by the desire to put an end to suffering-which on the one hand may seem pretty common.
+They're motivated by the desire to put an end to suffering-which on the one hand may seem pretty common.
 Everybody tries to suffer less.
-Whatever people do, skillful or unskillful: If you asked them why they were doing it, they most likely would say that they're doing it to be happier, or so that there would be more pleasure and less suffering, less pain.
+Whatever people do, skillful or unskillful, if you asked them why they were doing it, it would come down to the idea that they'd be happier, or there would be more pleasure and less suffering, less pain.
 So it's a common motivation all over the world.

-What's really noble about the noble truths is that they take that common motivation and move it in a noble direction.
+What's noble about the noble truths is the motivation that they're working on takes that motivation and moves it in a noble direction.
 To begin with, the Buddha's standards for happiness are higher.
-You should look carefully at what you're doing and the actual results you're getting from what you're doing, trying to figure out how to do it more skillfully, really skillfully, so that the happiness that results is solid and sure.
+You should look carefully at what you're doing and the actual results you're getting from what you're doing, so that you can figure out how to do it more skillfully, really skillfully, so that the happiness that results is solid and sure.
 At the same time, you're looking for a happiness that's blameless, that doesn't harm anybody else, doesn't harm you-something that gets you out of the feeding chain.
 That's what makes it noble: the fact that we're looking for a happiness that's blameless.

-There's that story of King Pasenadi talking one-on-one with Queen Mallika in their private apartment.
-He asked her, "Is there anyone you love more than yourself?"
+There's that story of King Pasenadi one-on-one with Queen Mallika.
+He asked her, "Is there any one you love more than yourself?"
 And of course he's hoping that she's going to say, "Yes, your majesty, I love you more than I love myself."
-And if this were in a Hollywood film, that's probably what she would say.
-But this is the Pali Canon, and Mallika's no fool.
+But she's no fool, Queen Mallika.
 She says, "No, there's nobody I love more than myself.
 And how about you?
 Is there anybody you love more than you love yourself?"
-And the King has to admit obviously that No, there isn't.
+And the King has to admit obviously that no, there isn't.
 That's the end of that scene.
 It didn't go where the king thought it would.

-So he leaves the palace and goes to see the Buddha, and the Buddha says, "You know, Mallika's right.
-You could search the whole world and there'd be no one you would love more than yourself.
+So he leaves the palace and goes to see the Buddha, and the Buddha said, "You know, she's right.
+You could search the whole world and there's be nobody that you would love more than yourself.
 But you also have to reflect that everybody else loves themselves just as fiercely as you do."
 And so the conclusion he draws is not that it's a dog-eat-dog world out there.
 The conclusion is that you should never harm anybody.

-This is the basis for compassion: the realization that if we're really looking for genuine happiness, our happiness can't impose suffering on others.
+This is the basis for compassion: the realization that if we're really looking for genuine happiness, it can't impose suffering on others.
 The Buddha doesn't say why, but two reasons come to mind.
 One is that if your happiness depends on other people's suffering, they're not going to stand for it.
 They're going to do what they can to destroy it.
 And, two, there is that simple fact of sympathy.
 If you see someone else is suffering because of your happiness, it places a tinge of sorrow in your happiness.
-Now, some people are very good at denying that tinge.
+Now, some people are very good at denying that.
 That's what a psychopathic personality is.
-People of that sort don't care.
+They don't care.
 And there's a little bit of psychopath in many of us, in the sense that we just say it doesn't matter that so-and-so is suffering because we're looking for happiness.